kieranbrowne/Nest/README.md

 inherits the visual imagery of contemporary science, particularly galaxy structures and microscopic imagery.
 'Toward nothing' represents the "Big Freeze" theory in cosmology which hypothesises that the universe will continue expanding and cooling at an accelerating rate until it becomes too cold to sustain life.
-'Untitled' references the repetitive imagery of Islamic geometric patterns.
+'Njem' references the repetitive imagery of Islamic geometric patterns.
 For Muslims, these patterns symbolise infinity, extending beyond the material world in the same way as God.
 'Nest' is not so much passing a judgement or asking comparison of the three representations so much as highlighting the desire to understand the universe as a cross-cultural element of humananity.